 - Take time for yourself whenever you can, you need renewal of energy

 - Get out of the house.
 It is very easy to become secluded and home-bound because simply going to dinner or to the grocery store is a traumatic event.
 Try not to let that happen, and also realize that the child, even with his or her disorder, still needs to learn to behave in public.

 The most common and widely used solution is to medicate the child (which is kind of scary).
 For some cases this may be a life saver and for others it might cause even more problems.

 Once again, you should educate yourself and not blindly follow physicians orders – because this is YOUR child.
 There are many natural remedies that might work in your situation.
 Each child is different, which means there are a myriad of different solutions.

 Keeping in focus

 Parents and educators (both the regular and the special education teacher) need to always keep in focus: to love and educate the child.
-I know it’s hard sometimes, but the reward at the end is immense.
+I know it’s hard sometimes, but the reward at the end is truly immense!

-The most rewarding day of my life was seeing my sons graduate from High School, no one really knew how hard it was to get to that moment.
+The most rewarding day of my life was seeing my sons graduate from High School, absolutely no one knew how hard it was to get to that moment.
 But I did.